alaindet/fowdb/src/app/Clint/descriptions/list.md

 Description:
-  Returns a list of all available commands
+  Displays the list of commands

 Usage:
   list